 For the Union of Skills to deliver on its promise of an inclusive, competitive workforce, the Roma Foundation for Europe calls on the EU and Member States to:

-- Include Roma in workforce investment policies with dedicated funding in programs like the European Social Fund Plus (ESF+) and NextGeneration EU, as done for other underrepresented groups.
+- Include Roma in workforce investment policies with dedicated funding in programmes like the European Social Fund Plus (ESF+) and NextGeneration EU, as done for other underrepresented groups.

-- Recognize informal skills and create pathways to formal employment by expanding skills validation programs, allowing Roma workers in construction, crafts, and services to obtain certification and access stable jobs.
+- Recognise informal skills and create pathways to formal employment by expanding skills validation programmes, allowing Roma workers in construction, crafts and services to obtain certification and access stable jobs.

 - Combat discrimination in hiring, training, and business financing, breaking down barriers that limit Roma access to jobs and capital.